Skip to content

 While legal transcription can mean many things to different companies, the fact is, legal transcription is the act of converting a legal document or proceeding from the spoken word (including audio files) into a digital, written document.
 By leveraging legal transcription, professionals can save themselves countless hours of research, and rather focus on the more important aspects of their job.

-Also, in practice, transcripts are the generally accepted documentation in a legal proceeding.
+Also, in practice, transcripts of deposition summaries are the generally accepted documentation in a legal proceeding.
 Here are just some of the reasons why legal transcriptions are important for cases:

-Accuracy and Record KeepingProvides a reliable record of proceedings, ensuring no details are overlooked.
+Accuracy and Record KeepingProvides a reliable record of proceedings so that no details are overlooked.

-Evidence PreservationCaptures testimony and rulings verbatim for appeals and case reviews.
+Evidence PreservationRecords verbatim testimonies for appeals or case reviews.

-Appeals and ReviewsAllows higher courts to review lower court decisions for fairness and accuracy.
+Appeals and ReviewsHigher courts can get to review lower court decisions for fairness.

-Preparation for LitigationAids attorneys in strategy by analyzing prior testimony and arguments.
+Preparation for LitigationLawyers can use transcripts to strategize by analyzing prior arguments.

-Legal PrecedentsServes as a historical record to establish or reference precedents.
+Legal PrecedentsCreates a historical record to establish precedents.

 Protection Against MisrepresentationPrevents distortion of facts by providing an exact account of proceedings.

-The legal process has many branches and pathways which are among the most convoluted in the world.
-Regardless, the process leads to a final decision in court (if it reaches that stage).
+The whole legal documentation has so many pathways, and is among the most convoluted in the world.
+Regardless of the route you’re taking, the process always leads to a final decision in court (if it reaches that stage).
 Any transcription service provider worth their salt should know that legal transcription isn’t one flavor of an ice cream cone.
 No, there is much more to it.
 So, we can say that legal transcription comes in many flavors and with different requirements.
 Here are some of the most common ones:

 Court Official Proceedings

-In our experience transcribing since 2010, we found ourselves transcribing court proceedings more than any others.
+In our experience transcribing since 2010, we found ourselves conducting court transcriptions more than any others.
 Court reporters usually get the job done, however, it takes time for the results to arrive – sometimes as much as 30 days.
 Professional legal transcriptionists, like those we employ here at Ditto, can get the job done much faster.

-Furthermore, the requirements for court proceeding transcripts are much stricter than other legal transcriptions.
+Furthermore, the requirements for court trial transcriptions are much stricter than other legal transcriptions.
 You’ll need to follow specific formatting guidelines, include proper speaker identification, and maintain perfect accuracy while dealing with complex legal terminology.
 Speaker identification can add tens or even hundreds of hours of work to any job.

 Once the transcriptions are complete, they will become a permanent and integral part of the court record which can be referenced years later, if needed, in appeals or related cases.
 That’s why this line of work has no room for inaccuracy and wrong interpretation—two of the most common symptoms of AI transcription.